paulmillr/scure-btc-signer/README.md

 const PubKey2 = hex.decode('0202020202020202020202020202020202020202020202020202020202020202');
 const PubKey3 = hex.decode('1212121212121212121212121212121212121212121212121212121212121212');
 // Nested P2TR, owner of private key for any of PubKeys can spend whole
-// NOTE: by default P2TR expects binary tree, but btc.p2tr can build it if list of scripts passed.
+// By default P2TR expects binary tree, but btc.p2tr can build it if list of scripts passed.
 // Also, you can include {weight: N} to scripts to create differently balanced tree. deepStrictEqual( clean(btc.p2tr(undefined, [btc.p2tr_pk(PubKey), btc.p2tr_pk(PubKey2), btc.p2tr_pk(PubKey3)])),